+This law is an attempt to shield children from the ravages of war and save those who will not be able to escape its wrath.
 This measure prohibits the voluntary and compulsory recruitment and involvement of persons below 18 years of age in armed conflict.

-It likewise prohibits and penalizes the commission of grave child rights violation in armed conflict situation including killing of children, subjecting them to torture and other inhuman and degrading treatment or punishment, rape or abduction of children, other acts constituting gender-based violence against children, use of children as hostages or human shield, denial of humanitarian access and/or assistance to children, recruitment and involvement of children in armed conflict, and attack of schools, hospitals, places of worship, evacuation centers and settlements and other public places where children can usually be found.
+It proposes to prohibit and penalize the commission of grave child rights violation in armed conflict situation including killing of children, subjecting them to torture and other inhuman and degrading treatment or punishment, rape or abduction of children, other acts constituting gender-based violence against children, use of children as hostages or human shield, denial of humanitarian access and/or assistance to children, recruitment and involvement of children in armed conflict, and attack of schools, hospitals, places of worship, evacuation centers, settlements and other public places where there are children.